yumin-chen/radipan/README.md

 When you run `npx radipan cssgen`, it scans all `css` props in your app and statically generates the corresponding CSS code at build time.

-### JSX Configuration for TypeScript
+### JSX Configuration for TypeScript (Optional)

-Follow the below steps to use Radipan with JSX in TypeScript if you prefer to use JSX syntax.
-You can skip this step if you don't use JSX.
+Optionally, you can follow the below steps to use Radipan with JSX in TypeScript if you prefer to use JSX syntax.
+Feel free to skip this step if you don't use JSX.

 Configure the `compilerOptions` in TSConfig (usually `tsconfig.json`) with the following settings: